Mould Removal Services and Mould Cleaning

 Mould is caused by a moisture issue within the area where it’s growing.
 This could occur because of any number of things, including water ingress from flooding/leaks, poor ventilation or damp patches.

-The first step to mould remediation is to have a mould survey carried out by a trained remediation specialist.
-They will advise you whether it is safe to reside in the property and forward you a detailed plan of what is required to eradicate the problem.
+The first step to mould remediation is to identify the cause and then have a quotation carried out by a trained remediation specialist.
+They will advise you whether it is safe to reside in the property and suggest a plan of what is required to eradicate the problem.

 Restorations (UK) are reputable mould removal specialists with 30 years’ experience.
 This means that if you have a mould problem in a domestic or commercial premises – big or small – we’re the company to help.

 - Established experts – in business over 30 years

 - Latest mould remediation techniques